-Small business is one of the biggest drivers of economic growth in the U.S. A 2018 Small Business Administration (SBA) report found that 99.9% of US businesses are small businesses.
-Those small businesses provide 47.5% of all the jobs in the US.
-Although big businesses have cut 4 million jobs since 1990, small businesses have created a whopping 8 million new jobs.
-In fact, the SBA reports that since the 1970s, small businesses have produced 66% of the net new jobs in America.
+Small business is one of the biggest drivers of economic growth in the U.S. The latest update from the Small Business Administration (SBA) still shows that 99.9% of U.S. businesses are small businesses.
+Those companies provide 47.1% of all private-sector American jobs, covering 61 million people.
+Small businesses have added nearly twice as many jobs as large businesses, with 10.5 million since 2000.
+In fact, the SBA reports that since the 1970s, small shops have produced 66% of the net new jobs in America.

-ECommerce is one of the biggest factors in the rise of small business.
-With access to the internet, it’s easier than ever to start your own business.
+ECommerce is one of the most significant factors in the rise of small businesses.
+With access to the internet, it’s easier than ever to start your own company.
 Whether you are a budding eCommerce mogul or just want a side hustle, it pays to do it right.
 Here are the tools and resources you need to get started.

 It may be tempting to plunge in headfirst, especially if you’re excited about your fantastic new business idea.
 However, your chances of long-term success will improve if you pause and get clear on your priorities.

 Here are four questions to ask before you start a small business.
 The more honest and thorough your answers, the better your foundation will be.
-If you don’t know how to answer some of these questions, reach out for help from a business mentor (more on that below).
+If you don’t know how to answer these questions, reach out for help from a mentor (more on that below).